yogar/Stanford-CS-193p-Assignments-1-2-Memorize/README.md

 - [x] While playing a game, the name of the theme should be on screen somewhere and you should also continue to support existing functionality like score, new game, etc. (but you may rearrange the UI if you wish).
 - [x] It is okay if going from playing a game back to the chooser and then back to the game in progress restarts the game, though savvy implementations would probably not do that (except when the theme in question is modified (see below) since that would almost certainly want to restart the game).
 - [x] Provide some UI to add a new theme to the List in your chooser.
-- [х] The chooser must support an Edit Mode where you can delete themes and where you can access some UI (i.e. a button or image in each row) which will bring up a Theme Editor UI for that theme modally (i.e. via sheet or popover).
+- [x] The chooser must support an Edit Mode where you can delete themes and where you can access some UI (i.e. a button or image in each row) which will bring up a Theme Editor UI for that theme modally (i.e. via sheet or popover).
 - [x] The Theme Editor must use a Form.
 - [ ] In the Theme Editor, allow the user to edit the name of the theme, to add emoji to the theme, to remove emoji from the theme and to specify how many cards are in the theme.
 (It is Extra Credit to be able to edit the color of the theme.)
 - [x] The themes must be persistent (i.e. relaunching your app should not cause all the theme editing you’ve done to be lost).